Loretta Goggi: The eighties

 The album containing Maledetta primavera, entitled Il mio prossimo amore, was released in the autumn of the same year, on the occasion of the TV show Hello Goggi, an early evening variety totally focused on Loretta and her imitations, which marks her passage from Rai to the then newborn Canale 5 (of which Hello Goggi was absolutely the first variety show).
 The album consists of nine songs, some of which have already been published.
 However, two songs included in the TV show will only be released on CD in 2000.
 The song-title of the album is used as the final theme of the show and the disc, thanks to the promotion made during the episodes of the variety, reaches the top of the musical charts.

 In 1981 Loretta was also a protagonist in the theater, alongside Gigi Proietti (already his partner at the time of the dubbing), of the Italian edition of the They're Playing Our Song musical.
 A soundtrack of the same name was then released, containing all the songs of the show, in the Italian adaptation written by Carla Vistarini.

 In the spring of 1983 Loretta went from Canale 5 to Rete 4 (a television station owned by the Arnoldo Mondadori Editore group at the time), where she conducted, together with Paolo Panelli and Luciano Salce, Gran varietà, a show on the early evening of Sunday.
 Within the program, Goggi presents her new album with an autobiographical and existential cut, Pieno d'amore; among the songs of the album that are the most successful, in addition to the song that gives the title to the disc, which reaches the top places in the hit parade, she recorded Oceano, a single used as the closing theme of the show.
 The songs will be promoted in numerous other television programs of the period in many radio programs.

-In December 1983 Loretta returned to RAI where until 1985 she was the protagonist on Rai 1 as a brilliant presenter of the game show Loretta Goggi in quiz (broadcast first on Friday, and in the second edition on Thursday), the first game show ever presented by a woman in Italy, under the direction of Emilio Uberti (in the first edition) and Gianni Brezza (in the second) who in 1984 won the Telegatto for Best quiz.
+In December 1983 Loretta returned to RAI where until 1985 she was the protagonist on Rai 1 as a presenter of the game show Loretta Goggi in a quiz (broadcast first on Friday, and in the second edition on Thursday), the first game show ever presented by a woman in Italy, under the direction of Emilio Uberti (in the first edition) and Gianni Brezza (in the second) who in 1984 won the Telegatto for Best quiz show.
 Two other songs by Goggi are chosen as the final theme of the two seasons of the program: in the first Una notte così, and in the second Notte all'opera.